 For example, maybe you have a blog about social media.
 For this reason, you’ll want to stay current with the latest and greatest, in regards to Facebook and Mark Zuckerberg.

-While the right column provides information related to Zuckerberg, I want you to pay close attention to the details in the left column, as well.
+While the right column provides information related to Zuckerberg, I want you to pay close attention to the details in the left column of the keyword tool, as well.

 With a list of related topics, you can quickly come up with new ideas for future blog posts.
 Maybe you’re covering Mark Zuckerberg today, but tomorrow you can work in a mention of Elon Musk.

 Google Trends doesn’t always provide data that you can use to your advantage.
-But, from an SEO perspective, it’s well worth using on a regular basis.
+But, from an SEO perspective, it’s well worth using on a regular basis in search engine keyword research.
 You never know when it’ll help you unearth that one topic that pushes a load of traffic to your website.